 Use A Gas Powered Lawn Mower

 If you have a lot of grass to cut, it might be easier and faster to use a gas-powered lawn mower.
+The CRAFTSMAN Gas Powered Lawn Mower is a popular option thanks to its powerful engine and reliability.
 Before you buy a gas-powered lawn mower, make sure that the engine is in good condition and that you have the proper safety equipment.

 You should also read the owner’s manual carefully before using the lawn mower.
 Always wear safety gear when operating a gas-powered lawn mower, including a face mask and gloves.
 Cut your grass evenly with a straight edge so that the blades do not tear or damage the lawn.